embedthis/exp-blog-skeleton/README.md

 ### Description

 The HTML skeleton is a basic starter skeleton for Expansive.
 It provides a default layout, partial pages and is configured to use Less stylesheets.
 Extensions are installed to process less stylesheets and minify scripts.

-The skeleton is configured for a "debug" and "release" mode of operation via the "mode" property in package.json.
+The skeleton is configured for a "debug" and "release" mode of operation via the "pak.mode" property in package.json.
 By default, debug mode will disable minification and mangling of scripts.

 ### Configure

 #### expansive.json

+* canon.enable &mdash; Enable the canon service to emit canonical link elements for index pages.
 * less.enable &mdash; Enable the less service to process less files.
+* less.dependencies &mdash; Explicit map of dependencies if not using "stylesheet".
+* less.files &mdash; Array of less files to compile.
 * less.stylesheet &mdash; Primary stylesheet to update if any less file changes.
     If specified, the "dependencies" map will be automatically created.
-* less.dependencies &mdash; Explicit map of dependencies if not using "stylesheet".
-* less.documents &mdash; Array of less files to compile.

 * css.dotmin &mdash; Use '.min.css' as the output file extension after minification.
 Otherwise will be '.css'.
 Default to true.